degawa/maps/README.md

 ```

 ## usage
-To use a hashmap defined in maps, declare a hashmap instance and initialize it with the `initialize` procedure. <!--When it is no longer needed, the `finalize` procedure destorys the instance.-->
+To use a hashmap defined in maps, declare a hashmap instance and initialize it with the `initialize` procedure.
+When it is no longer needed, the `finalize` procedure destorys the instance.

 The names of the hashmap types defined in maps follow the convention: `<type of key>_to_<type of value>_map_type`.
 For instance, the hashmap named `char_to_int32_map_type` maps keys of the `character(*)` type to `integer(int32)` type values.